IjzerenHein/famous-flex/README.md

 of renderables using a `CollectionLayout`, and change that into a `ListLayout`.
 When using `flow`-mode the renderables will smoothly transition from the old state to the new state using physics, particles and springs.

+## Mixed-mode support

+famous-flex was written for the v0.3.x API of famo.us.
+The new mixed-mode API of famo.us is drastically different and famous-flex therefore needs to be ported to the new API and engine.
+Some parts will need to be upgraded while others will need to be rewritten from scratch.
+Also, BEST integration needs to be added.
+A new branch called 'mixed-mode' will be created on which all mixed-mode development will take place, starting with a LayoutController and the core layouts.
+After that the Scrolling support shall be added and finally the widgets.

+In order to make this happen, community contributions would be very welcome to speed up the process.
+If you want to help, please drop me a line at hrutjes@gmail.com.
+Also, donations are very welcome and will allow me to spent more time on migrating to mixed-mode and on new famous-flex features.
+If you want to donate, [click here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6PV9ACCZS43VJ).

 ### Demos

 - [famous-flex-demo](https://rawgit.com/IjzerenHein/famous-flex-demo/master/dist/index.html) ([source](https://github.com/IjzerenHein/famous-flex-demo))